wavesplatform/Waves/docs/modular2.md

  core design of a cryptocurrency into two separate modules to wire concrete implementations in an application then.

  A cryptocurrency core application provides some API for its user.
-In this simple chapter I'll show how to split API implementation to wire it in an application then.
+In this chapter I will show how to split API implementation into pieces to wire it in an application then.

 Gluing Things Together
 ----------------------